kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-13-revisioning.markdown

 This task will look into the `manifest.json` file and replace every path to one of the assets in every HTML, CSS, JavaScript, and Text etc.

 The production build is finished!
-Only one thing is missing to complete this series of tutorials about Gulp: Deploying the Website to my server.
+Only one thing is missing to complete this series of tutorials about Gulp.js: Deploying the Website to my server.

 ## Conclusion
 This concludes the 13th part of my series *Introduction to Gulp.js*.
 Today we learned how to revision the asset files and replace links to these files.